Rich107/opencode.nvim/README.md

 - Toggle an `opencode` terminal window within Neovim
 - Send prompts, commands and selected text to the window
 - Map re-usable and dynamic prompts
-- Prompt placeholders - `@file` to reference the current file
+- Flexible prompt placeholders - e.g. `@file` to reference the current file
 - Auto-reload buffers edited by `opencode`
 - Configurable terminal behavior and window style